efojs/rangiano/README.md

   |                         |                                |
   3 cm                      cm                              350 cm
 ```
-If `cm` is in range, we find index of current step (depending on direction of playing).
+If object is in range, we find index of current step (depending on direction of playing).
 By default we play by approaching sensor.
 So divide distance from `FAR` to `cm` by `noteStep`, e.g.:
 ```
 cm =        124
 FAR =       170
 noteStep =  25

 int index = (170 - 124)/25 ==> 1.84 ==> 1  // not rounding